enketo/blog/_posts/2015-05-19-install-enketo.md

 ![Enketo Webform](../files/2015/05/webform.png "Enketo Webform")

+See this [FAQ](https://enketo.org/faq/#troubleshooting-enketo-express) for some common troubleshooting tips.

 ### 1. Considerations

 **Installation is the easy part**.
 Maintaining a reliable server with close to **0% downtime** - especially when it becomes popular - is a whole lot harder.
 This document just provides a good starting point to launch a service, but does not help with running, troubleshooting and continuously updating a server.
 So before self-installing a production server, be prepared to spend a significant amount of time to run it afterwards.